griffinm/space-snake/README.md

 The goal is to grow as long as possible by eating apples, but watch out for asteroids!
-Getting hit by one will kill you; fortunately you have a photon gun in your head.
+Getting hit by one will kill you; fortunately you can use the gun in your head to blast them apart.

 ### Controls:
 * Left: turn left
 * Right: turn right
 * Up: accelerate
 * Down: decelerate
-* Space: fire photon
+* Space: fire weapon

 ### Tips